 • It is critical to moisturise your nails at least once a day.
 Failure to this can result in weakness, dryness, breaks or splits.
 Cuticle oil is a must for regular and consistent nail care moisturisation.

 • We recommend consulting with a nail technician to assess your nail damage before application of gel polish.
-I don’t think we should put this in as we are doing home kits too.

 What will happen if my application is untidy?

 • Product applied untidily onto the skin or cuticle will result in lifting once the nail grows.
 Secondly, one should minimise contact of the product with the skin, as this can cause discomfort on the skin or cuticle.